markusfisch/BinaryEye/README.md

 Building on Linux with 29.0.3 works fine.

+### Side by Side NDK

+At the time of writing, it's important to _not_ have the NDK available when compiling the custom rotation kernel.
+This will produce a broken build for some ARMv7 devices running Android 6 (e.g. One Plus X, Yotaphone 2, Moto E) while it works for newer Android versions.

 ### App Bundle

 At the time of writing, `./gradlew bundleRelease` will produce a broken